Improving Pasture Management for Sustainable Livestock Production

 Project Information

-The Tri-State project is designed to increase the knowledge and skills of agricultural service providers who assist livestock producers in Connecticut, Massachusetts and Rhode Island and their engagement with producers on these issues.
+The Tri-State project was designed to increase the knowledge and skills of agricultural service providers who assist livestock producers in Connecticut, Massachusetts and Rhode Island and their engagement with producers on these issues.

-Problem and Justification: Our comprehensive needs assessment sent to the 450 service providers and farmers on the project’s listserv, feedback from the project advisory group and direct contact with many agricultural agencies/interest groups throughout the region shows that further education is desired and necessary in the areas of pasture management, soil health and manure management.
+Problem and Justification: Data provided by respondents to a needs assessment survey sent to our project’s listserve, feedback from the project advisory group and direct contact with many agricultural agencies/interest groups throughout the region showed that further education is desired and necessary in the areas of pasture management, soil health and manure management

-Solution and Approach: Over the course of the three-year project, multiple delivery methods will be used to help participants gain knowledge and skills through several learning environments.
-These will include: classroom and field training workshops, frequent on-line correspondence, online access to all presentations, short videos, group discussions and collaboration at all workshops.
-Content and curricula for this project will be finalized in collaboration with the project advisory group which includes agricultural service providers, representatives from the agricultural industry and interested farmers in each of the respective states.
-The project will also offer a certificate program for those who are interested in participating.
-Electronic pre and post evaluation questions will help the project director understand the knowledge level of the participants both before and after each workshop.
-Follow-up questionnaires administered via a Qualtrics online survey will be conducted throughout the duration and after the completion of the project to quantify the number of participants who were able to utilize the knowledge and skills learned and apply it to their daily work with farmers.
+Solution and Approach: Over the course of the three-year project, multiple delivery methods were used to help participants gain knowledge and skills through several learning environments.
+These included: classroom and field training workshops, frequent on-line correspondence, online access to all presentations, short videos, group discussions and collaboration at all workshops.
+Content and curricula for this project was finalized in collaboration with the project advisory group which includes agricultural service providers, representatives from the agricultural industry and interested farmers in each of the respective states.
+The project offered a certificate program for those interested in participating.
+Electronic pre and post evaluation questions helped the project director understand the knowledge level of the participants both before and after each workshop.
+Follow-up questionnaires administered via a Qualtrics online survey were conducted throughout the duration and after the completion of the project to quantify the number of participants who were able to utilize the knowledge and skills learned and apply it to their daily work with farmers.
+The project facilitator also conducted phone interviews with participants to gather evaluations.

 35 agricultural service providers who learn through the project will provide education and assistance (i.e. workshops, one-on-one consultations, articles, videos, websites, fact sheets, and project materials) regarding the recommended sustainable livestock production practices learned to 230 farmers in CT, MA and RI who manage livestock (bovine, goats, poultry, sheep, swine).